Richard Waller QC

 Nick, a psychiatrist by background, is CEO of Oxford Health NHS Foundation Trust.
 His previous positions include being Medical Director of West London Mental Health Trust and Chief Executive of two other mental health trusts.
 Nick is passionately interested in improving young people’s mental health and in ensuring that all healthcare services are psychologically informed.

 Michael retired from the global bank and investment management company BNY Mellon at the end of 2017 after a 35-year career, most recently as Executive Vice President, Executive Committee member and Chairman of Europe, the Middle East and Africa.
-Michael serves in a non-executive capacity on various boards and is a member of the Advisory board for the City Mental Health Alliance.
+Michael is a non-executive director for JP Morgan Securities PLC and a member of the advisory board for the City Mental Health Alliance.
 He is also on the Trust’s Investment Committee.

 William de Laszlo

 A former decorated Captain with the Grenadier Guards, William is the founder and CEO of Agathos Management LLP, a London-based Private Equity fund supporting small to medium-sized UK businesses to fulfil their potential.
+Agathos partners with exceptional management teams to help build valuable businesses which have a positive impact on the communities they serve.
 William has been associated with the Trust for many years.
 He is passionate about the measurement of its impact and has seen first-hand the positive effects it has had on many people’s lives.
 In conjunction with being a Trustee he is also a member of the Trust’s Investment Committee.

 Mark is a TV presenter who currently fronts Channel 5’s Premiership Rugby coverage and BT Sport’s rowing, having previously worked on programmes ranging from ITV’s Rugby World Cup to the BBC’s National Lottery.
 Mark became the greatest of friends with Charlie Waller at Radley College and they continued to Durham University together before sharing a house in Fulham.